 - Something to mark your pots so you will know what you have planted.

 - Something to water with (a bucket or watering can).

-- If you have little nibblers in the family, like Dr. Larson and her husband Erick do, they can put on their bunny ears while gardening and pretend to be rabbits!
+- If you have little nibblers in the family, like Dr. Larson and her husband Erick do, you can put on their bunny ears while gardening so they can pretend to be rabbits!